How Soon Is Now?: t.A.T.u. version

 Russian recording duo t.A.T.u. covered "How Soon Is Now?" for their debut English language studio album, 200 km/h in the Wrong Lane (2002).
 Their version was produced by Martin Kierszenbaum and Robert Orton.

-The single was released in Europe on 23 May 2003.
+The song was released in Europe on 23 May 2003 as the third single from the album.
+It was not originally the choice for the group's third single.
+Interscope Records penned the group's "Show Me Love" as the album's third single, however after short notice, the song was dropped for unknown reasons.

 The song was available in different formats.
 The maxi-CD single was released with the group's Eurovision entry, "Ne Ver', Ne Boysia", plus remixes of "30 Minutes" and "Not Gonna Get Us"; this version was released in Australia on 30 June 2003.
 A promo CD was released in Japan, including "Ya Soshla S Uma" and a remix of "All the Things She Said".
 It was never commercially released in the United States.

 The cover charted in the top ten in Finland (No. 8) and Sweden (No. 10).
 It debuted at No. 37 in Australia and fell out at No. 43 the next week.
 An accompanying music video was issued for the group, featuring them performing the song in behind-the-scenes sessions and live performances.

-t.A.T.u.'s cover of "How Soon Is Now?" received mixed reviews from music critics, who felt it lacked originality, though compared to other covers, they praised this version as best.
+t.A.T.u.'s cover of "How Soon Is Now?" received mixed reviews from music critics, who felt it lacked originality; though compared to other covers, they praised this version as the best.
 Stephen Thomas Erlewine of Allmusic said the song was one of the highlights of 200 km/h in the Wrong Lane.
 A reviewer from entertainment.ie said that though the song was a success, "their rather dour delivery suggests that the humour of the original completely passed them by."
 James Martin from PopDust noted that reactions to t.A.T.u.'s cover were that it was "either completely hideous and should have remained untouched or the best cover the song has ever received".

 Todd Burns from Stylus Magazine stated that though it "fails as an independent entity", he found it a highlight and said it was worth a download.
-Matt Cibula from Popmatters was similar to the PopDust publication, questioning if "people fall all over themselves to either praise or damn the t.A.T.u cover of the Smith's 'How Soon Is Now', but I can't get worked up one way or the other about it."
+Matt Cibula from Popmatters was similar to the PopDust publication, questioning if "people fall all over themselves to either praise or damn the t.A.T.u cover of the Smiths' 'How Soon Is Now', but I can't get worked up one way or the other about it."
 Cibula concluded that though it's "super-cheesy, which is a good thing", he found it "not as passionate as some people have claimed", criticising the band's vocals.

-Of the original creators, Marr found t.A.T.u.'s version "just silly", but Morrissey viewed it much more favourably:
+Of the original creators, Marr found t.A.T.u.'s version "just silly", but Morrissey appeared to view it much more favourably: